mozilla/addon-registration/docs/faq.rst

 **Do we want to do the search on the addonid only?
 What does the spec say atm: is the tuple (name + addonid) unique?** In other words, is it possible to do the check only on the addonid, without considering the name at all?

+→ We don't need the name at all *at searching time*